2006 Australian Open – Women's singles

 Serena Williams was the defending champion, but was defeated in the third round by Daniela Hantuchová.

-This tournament saw three-time Australian Open champion Martina Hingis make her first major appearance since the 2002 US Open, after a three-year absence from the tour.
+This tournament saw three-time Australian Open champion Martina Hingis make her first major appearance since the 2002 US Open, after a three-year absence from the sport.
 It marked the first major main draw appearance for future world No. 1 and two-time Australian Open champion Victoria Azarenka.